Plaintain herb

 Jerry Pittman

-In 2002 By whO cameras visited the Robie house during its exterior renovation.
-In 2004 our cameras return to
+In 2002 By whO cameras visited the Robie house during its exterior

-update the progress on the Robie house
+the Robie house

-The balcony has two entrances on the north
+The balcony has two entrances on the

-east and obscured from view.
+facing the east and obscured from view.